 Continue offers similar capabilities with additional customization options.
 Both tools work as VS Code extensions and support local models through Ollama, enabling completely free usage without API costs.

 The learning curve is steeper than commercial alternatives, but students who master these tools gain powerful agentic capabilities typically reserved for expensive paid plans.
-Installation requires some technical setup, making them better suited for intermediate students comfortable with extensions and API configuration.

 Standout features include: